GPT-5.2 ProBatch 2

 Examples:

-• negative staining “took EM out of the hands of the elite and gave it to the people.”
+• “took EM out of the hands of the elite and gave it to the people.”

 • “hands-on computing”: computers should be servants; bring them into the lab; ad hoc.